 The problem with Dove's message that women need to have more confidence in their looks, critics say, is that it still upholds the idea that women's beauty is of utmost importance, albeit in a warm and fuzzy way.
 In the sketches ad, others have argued, it's clear that the (mostly white and slender) women subjects equate beauty with being even more slender, not to mention younger.

 Some (myself included) also pointed out that Unilever is selling "real beauty" even while it sells products like Slim-Fast and Axe, a line whose identity is in part built on the idea that body spray is irresistible to well-endowed, bikini-clad women.
 As a result of the earnest ad, parodies sprang up, including a simple gender-reversal take, as well as a hilariously NSFW remake.

 The backlash to the company's "beauty patch" ad has been quick and harsh.
 Though Dove appears to have gone for a more diverse crowd this time around, critics have found many other weaknesses.
 New York Magazine called it "garbage," lambasting Dove for making women seem "dumb" by duping them with a faux scientific study (and by showing them laugh, not rage, in response).
-Fast Company called the ad "condescending," instead recommending a (rather funny) parody ad.
+Fast Company called the ad "condescending," instead recommending a (pretty funny) parody ad.

-Not that everyone agrees.
 For his part, Deighton doesn't believe Dove has overplayed the real beauty hand just yet.
 To him, the ads are "sanctimonious and lachrymose, yes, and eventually it will wear out, but I see no evidence that we've reached that point," he says in an email.

 Once that point is reached, however, the question for Dove may soon be what sort of new "point of view" it wants to sell (alongside soap and lotion).